samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

 * `accessToken` (string): Your store's unique Admin API Access Token that goes into the X-Shopify-Access-Token property.
 Required scopes when generating Admin API Access Token: 'read_customers' and 'write_customers'.
 Note any Custom Shopify API calls you intend to use with this connector via Make Custom API Call capability, will have to be added as well.
 Console display name: "Admin API Access Token".
-* `apiVersion` (*Type inferred from the provided value*): The Shopify version name ( ex.
+* `apiVersion` (string; *Type inferred from the provided string value*): The Shopify version name ( ex.
 2022-04 ).
 Console display name: "API Version Name".
-* `multipassSecret` (*Type inferred from the provided value*): Shopify Multipass Secret.
+* `multipassSecret` (string; *Type inferred from the provided string value*): Shopify Multipass Secret.
 Console display name: "Multipass Secret".
-* `multipassStoreDomain` (*Type inferred from the provided value*): Shopify Multipass Store Domain (yourstorename.myshopify.com).
+* `multipassStoreDomain` (string; *Type inferred from the provided string value*): Shopify Multipass Store Domain (yourstorename.myshopify.com).
 Console display name: "Multipass Store Domain".
-* `yourStoreName` (*Type inferred from the provided value*): The name of your store as Shopify identifies you ( first text that comes after HTTPS:// ).
+* `yourStoreName` (string; *Type inferred from the provided string value*): The name of your store as Shopify identifies you ( first text that comes after HTTPS:// ).
 Console display name: "Store Name".

 Example: